 - 1 ½ tablespoon doubanjiang (aka spicy broad bean paste, chili bean paste or tobanjang)

-- 2 teaspoon chili oil or sub with red chili flakes
+- 2 teaspoon chili oil or red chili flakes

 - 1 teaspoon chicken bouillon powder